 - a.
-Letter-size pieces.
-For the purpose of determining mailability or machinability (see 1.1.3), the length is the dimension parallel to the delivery address as read; the height is the dimension perpendicular to the length. - b.
-Flat-size pieces.
+Letter-Size Pieces (including Postcards).
+The following standard applies for these pieces: - Letter-Size: For the purpose of determining mailability or machinability of a letter-size piece (see 1.1.3), the length is the dimension parallel to the delivery address as read; the height is the dimension perpendicular to the length. - Postcard: For the purpose of determining mailability of a First-Class Mail priced postcard-size piece (see 1.1.4), the length is the dimension parallel to the delivery address as read; the height is the dimension perpendicular to the length. - b.
+Flat-Size Pieces.
 The length of a flat-size mailpiece is the longest dimension.
 The height is the dimension perpendicular to the length. - c.
 Parcels.
 The length is the longest dimension. - d.
-Customized MarketMail pieces.
-See 705.1.0.
+Customized MarketMail Pieces.
+See 201.9.0.

-1.1.3 Nonmailable and Nonmachinable Placement of Address
+1.1.3 Nonmailable and Nonmachinable Placement of Address on Letter-Size Pieces

-The placement of the address on a letter-size mailpiece may render a piece nonmailable or nonmachinable.
+The placement of the address on a letter-size mailpiece (see 1.1.4 for postcards) may render a piece nonmailable or nonmachinable.
 If the length (the dimension parallel to the address) of a letter-size mailpiece is not at least 5 inches, it is nonmailable.
 If the height (the dimension perpendicular to the length) of a letter-size mailpiece is not at least 3-1/2 inches, it is nonmailable.
 If the aspect ratio (length divided by height) is not within 1.3 to 2.5 (inclusive), the piece is a nonmachinable letter.
 For example: